perfanalytics/pose2sim/README.md

 &#9634; **Person Association:** Multiple persons association.
 1. Triangulate all the persons whose reprojection error is below a certain threshold (instead of only the one with minimum error), and then track in time with speed cf [Slembrouck 2020](https://link.springer.com/chapter/10.1007/978-3-030-40605-9_15)? or 2.
 Based on affinity matrices [Dong 2021](https://arxiv.org/pdf/1901.04111.pdf)? or 3.
 Based on occupancy maps [Yildiz 2012](https://link.springer.com/chapter/10.1007/978-3-642-35749-7_10)? or 4.
 With a neural network [Huang 2023](https://arxiv.org/pdf/2304.09471.pdf)?

 &#10004; **Triangulation:** Triangulation weighted with confidence.
 &#10004; **Triangulation:** Set a likelihood threshold below which a camera should not be used, a reprojection error threshold, and a minimum number of remaining cameras below which triangulation is skipped for this frame.
-&#10004; **Triangulation:** Show mean reprojection error in px and in mm for each keypoint.
+&#10004; **Triangulation:** Interpolate missing frames (cubic, bezier, linear, slinear, quadratic) &#10004; **Triangulation:** Show mean reprojection error in px and in mm for each keypoint.
 &#10004; **Triangulation:** Show how many cameras on average had to be excluded for each keypoint.
 &#10004; **Triangulation:** Evaluate which cameras were the least reliable.